fredrikr79/snake/README.md

-he is a dvorak + nvim user, as per my understanding. in so deciding, i had to get some practice in. what better way could there be to practice than to write up a snake game in python with unfamiliar modules - and then publish it alongside a readme due to some fancy never-before-seen bugs?
+he is a dvorak + nvim user, as per my understanding. in so deciding, i had to get some practice in. what better way could there be to practice than to write up a snake game in python with unfamiliar modules (namely curses and using enums and collections.deque) - and then publish it alongside a readme due to some fancy never-before-seen bugs?

 quite the series of events that lead to this repo being created. and all for a game of snake...

-## usage
+### usage

 you will need to at the very least install the curses library for python3 to run this. when all dependencies are ready, grab the python file and run it normally in a terminal.